Sreelekhasanthanam/Comparing-Classifiers17.1/README.md

 </br>
-The current CRISP-DM Process Model for Data Mining (see Figure 1) was followed.
+The current CRISP-DM Process Model for Data Mining was followed.

 <h2>Business Understanding</h2>